Thesis and Dissertation Information

 Manuscript Guidelines

-Because the final thesis will be viewed primarily online, prepare your PDF document for optimal viewing on a screen.
-If your thesis includes landscape-oriented pages, save the PDF with mixed page orientation.
+Because the final manuscript will be viewed primarily online, prepare your PDF document for optimal viewing on a screen.
+If your document includes landscape-oriented pages, save the PDF with mixed page orientation.
+Save your PDF with all fonts embedded.

 Thesis Document Pages